lijunzh/renamer/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Please review our guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md) before submitting issues or pull requests.

 ### Development